interrogator/jason-lee-iran/README.md

 ![10.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i10.jpg)

 I had a really nice conversation with an older gentleman while taking this night shot.
 He explained to me how a few years ago the government built a dam up the river halting all the water in the river.
-He continued in an even more non chalant sort of way 'but we went and tore it down so now we have water here again'.
+He continued in an even more nonchalant sort of way 'but we went and tore it down so now we have water here again'.

 Lesson: don't mess with Iranians and their rivers.

 > Esfahan, Iran